-Amelia has been featured in recording on the Grammy-nominated album Vocabularies with Bobby McFerrin, Missy Mazzoli and Royce Vavrek’s highly acclaimed opera Song From The Uproar, and on Albany Record’s New Growth.
+Amelia has been featured on the Grammy-nominated album Vocabularies with Bobby McFerrin, the upcoming debut recording of Michael Gordon and Deborah Artman's Acquanetta, Missy Mazzoli and Royce Vavrek’s highly acclaimed opera Song From The Uproar, and on Albany Record’s New Growth.
 Her film and television work includes singing Casta diva in Breastmilk:The Movie (produced by Ricky Lake), Bravo TV Canada's "Comédies Musicales", and various commercial and indie film scores.
 Amelia sang Lucia’s Mad Scene and other works on Jeanine Oleson’s video installation exploring the human voice entitled “Hear, Here”, on view for 4 months at the New Museum.
 A versatile singer and lover of all genres of music, she also enjoys backing up rock bands on the New York City circuit.

 A graduate of the Manhattan School of Music, and the Oberlin Conservatory of Music, Ms. Watkins is the recipient of multiple substantial grants from the Canada Council for the Arts, The Jacqueline Desmarais Foundation for Young Canadian Opera Singers, and has been recognized in other regional, national and international competitions.
 She has been a fellow at the Tanglewood Music Festival, a Young Artist at Berkshire Opera, a featured academy artist at the Verbier Festival, participant in the Cleveland Art Song Festival, the Carnegie Hall Professional Training Workshop with Thomas Quasthoff, and a resident performer with the Metropolitan Opera Guild outreach program.

 Amelia is a citizen of Canada, Ireland (European Union), and the United States.
 She lives in Westchester County, NY, with her husband, and their dog, Donhenley.